Definition of NumPy Round

 - array represents the input array in which we wanted to perform the round off function.

-- Decimals is an optional argument if wanted to declare the number of positions we wanted to round off.
+- Decimals are an optional argument if wanted to declare the number of positions we want to round off.

 - Out is the output array as a result of rounding off.